 I hated spice cake as a kid.
 HATED it.
 I couldn’t understand why something so unappealing could be called “cake” at all.
 In my opinion, it had no business being in the same category as the chocolate and yellow cakes that I did love so much.
 (I felt the same way about carrot cake, coconut cake, and German chocolate cake.)

 I can’t remember exactly when I ate spice cake again, nor the reason why I would have tried it since it was such a negative childhood memory.
-But it’s an undeniable fact that my palette changed drastically once I became an adult and one day spice cake’s status got changed from “Don’t Eat” to “Definitely Eat” — and it’s been a beloved fall food of mine ever since!
+But it’s an undeniable fact that my palate changed drastically once I became an adult and one day spice cake’s status got changed from “Don’t Eat” to “Definitely Eat” — and it’s been a beloved fall food of mine ever since!

 Variety is the Spice of Cake Life